University of Louisville School of Law: Louis D. Brandeis and the UofL School of Law

 Supreme Court Justice Louis D. Brandeis was a great supporter of the University of Louisville.
 A native Louisvillian, Brandeis planned to make the university a "major center of academic research by creating specialized library and archival collections in such areas as sociology, art, music, and labor."
 In addition to time and money, Brandeis also donated his personal papers, books, and pamphlets, numbering over 250,000 items.
 He was also instrumental in getting Supreme Court briefs and a collection of Justice John Marshall Harlan's papers deposited in the law school library.

 In honor of Brandeis, the University of Louisville School of Law changed its name to the Louis D. Brandeis School of Law in 1997.

+The school's Louis D. Brandeis Society, established in 1976, awards the Brandeis Medal to individuals whose lives reflect Louis Brandeis' commitment to the ideals of individual liberty, concern for the disadvantaged and public service.

 The Brandeis Law Library owns a limited edition print of Andy Warhol's portrait of Brandeis which is on display in the library's main reading room.

 The ashes of Brandeis and his wife Alice Goldmark Brandeis are buried underneath the law school portico.
 His ashes are buried approximately fifty yards away from Auguste Rodin's The Thinker.